PrimosTI/softhsm2/docs/share-token-to-host.md

 Sometimes may be useful to share the token remotely.
 This can be done exposing the token via a [Unix Domain Socket] by running `p11-kit server` command on the `ghcr.io/primosti/softhsm2` container.
-Then, the token can be accessed by using the PKCS #11 module `p11-kit-client.so` to connect to this socket on client side.
+Then, the token can be accessed by using the PKCS #11 module `p11-kit-client.so` to connect to this socket on the client side.

 This is useful, for example, to protect a key material available to host applications, maintaining these materials isolated and protected from the host environment.
 As example, consider the following scenarios: